cpp-linter/cpp-linter-action/README.md

 ### On macOS runners

-The specified `version` of `clang-format` and `clang-tidy` is installed via the following sources in order (which ever succeeds first):
+The specified `version` of `clang-format` and `clang-tidy` is installed via the following sources in order (whichever succeeds first):

 1. Homebrew
 2. PyPI Packages [clang-tidy][clang-tidy-wheel] and/or [clang-format][clang-format-wheel]